wingo/whippet/doc/manual.md

 for use of the garbage collector.
 A large object is one whose size exceeds the `gc_allocator_large_threshold()` (see [`gc-attrs.h`](../api/gc-attrs.h)), which is a collector-specific value.
-Currently the only generational collector is the in-place Whippet collector, whose large object threshold is 4096 bytes.
+Currently the only generational collector is the in-place `mmc` collector, whose large object threshold is 4096 bytes.
 The `gc_object_set_remembered`, `gc_object_is_remembered_nonatomic`, and `gc_object_clear_remembered_nonatomic` embedder functions manage the